MarcusGastaldello/FRICOSIPY/README.rst

 **1.**    Download the latest version of the FRICOSIPY model and unpack its contents from the ZIP archive folder.

-**2.**    Navigate to the directory where you have downloaded the FRICOSIPY model in the command prompt using the 'cd' (change directory) command:
+**2.**    Navigate to the directory where you have downloaded the FRICOSIPY model in the command prompt using the 'cd' (change directory) command: Eg.

     .. code-block:: console